MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/troubleshooting.md

 A list of known issues with sources and behaviors is kept up to date in the [Windows Package Manager Client repository](https://www.github.com/microsoft/winget-cli).
 If you encounter issues when using the winget tool, go [here](https://github.com/microsoft/winget-cli/tree/master/doc/troubleshooting) for troubleshooting.

+## Exit codes

+The winget tool returns exit codes to indicate success or failure of the command.
+A table of exit codes and their meanings is populated in the [Windows Package Manager Client repository](https://www.github.com/microsoft/winget-cli).
+If you want to know what an exit code means, go [here](https://github.com/microsoft/winget-cli/blob/master/doc/windows/package-manager/winget/returnCodes.md) to find out.

 ### Scope for specific user vs machine-wide

 Not all installers support installing in “user” scope vs. “machine” scope consistently.